SeaQL/sea-streamer/README.md

 As such, the web socket server channels internal streams (Kafka / Redis) to the external world (websocket, or webhook if the stream is sparse).

+### Cluster

+The streaming server should be horizontally scalable: it can handle infinite number of stream, messages, producers and consumers as long as we have enough machines.

+A stream cluster provides a single `broker` interface that route / load balance clients and handle sharding.

+In a true distributed-system no-single-point-of-failure architecture, every individual node can act as a broker and they load balance among themselves, thus the cluster is the broker.

 # Architecture

 First, we need to define the various interfaces for components mentioned above.